What Is Non-Small Cell Lung Cancer?

 Non-Small Cell Lung Cancer Treatments

 Treatments for non-small cell lung cancer can help you live longer, ease your symptoms, and improve your overall quality of life.
-You can pursue NSCLC treatment options even if your cancer is in an advanced stage.
+You may be able to pursue NSCLC treatment options even if your cancer is in an advanced stage.

-Your cancer care team can recommend treatments based on your NSCLC diagnosis.
+Your cancer care team can recommend treatments based on the specifics of your diagnosis.
 Learn about top lung cancer treatments below.

 Chemotherapy

-Chemotherapy medications can circulate through the body to destroy cancer cells and shrink lung tumors.
-Oncologists (cancer doctors) typically give chemotherapy in cycles — usually a couple of weeks, followed by a recovery period.
+Chemotherapy medications circulate through the body to destroy cancer cells and shrink lung tumors.
+Oncologists (cancer doctors) typically give chemotherapy in cycles, which involve receiving medication over a couple of weeks, followed by a recovery period.

-A wide assortment of chemotherapy medications may be used to treat NSCLC.
-The American Society of Clinical Oncology (ASCO) lists nearly 10 chemotherapy drugs commonly used to treat NSCLC, including carboplatin and cisplatin.
+Many different chemotherapy medications may be used to treat NSCLC, including carboplatin and cisplatin.

-Chemotherapy can also be combined with other therapies in what’s known as a multimodal treatment plan.
-Combining NSCLC treatments may be more effective than using just one treatment by itself.
+Chemotherapy can also be used with other therapies in what’s known as a multimodal treatment plan.
+In a 2018 study, NSCLC patients treated with chemotherapy and immunotherapy lived for 3 months longer than those who only received chemotherapy.

 Immunotherapy